 The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), has selected a remedy for the above referenced site.
-The disposal of contaminants at the site has resulted in threats to public health and the environment that would be addressed by the remedy.
-The disposal or release of contaminants at this site, as more fully described in this document, has contaminated various environmental media.
-Contaminants include hazardous waste and/or petroleum.
+The disposal of contaminants at the site resulted in threats to public health and the environment that were addressed by actions known as interim remedial measures (IRMs), which were undertaken at the site.
+An IRM is conducted at a site when a source of contamination or exposure pathway can be effectively addressed before completion of the remedial investigation (RI) or alternative analysis (AA).
+The IRM undertaken at this site are discussed in Section 6.2.